Assessment and Approvals of Prospective Adopters

 The Adoption Team Manager will review the adopters' approval at least annually by means of a report from an adoption social worker, together with any comments on the report from the prospective adopters.
 The report should be completed by an adoption social worker who did not assess the adopter so as to maintain a degree of independence in the review process.

 The review should consider the prospective adopter's family circumstances: health, economic circumstances, work commitments, and whether Police and medical checks are still up to date.
 Where the Police checks are more than 3 years old, these should be renewed.
-The prospective adopter's medical should be updated every 2 years and/or a conversation should be had with the medical adviser if there are thought to be changes in the adopter's medical status and wellbeing to decide if a medical should be updated before the 2 years is reached.
+The prospective adopter's medical should be updated every 2 years and/or a conversation should be had with the Medical Advisor if there are thought to be changes in the adopter's medical status and wellbeing to decide if a medical should be updated before the 2 years is reached.

 Where the information gathered in the review suggest to the agency that the prospective adopter may no longer be suitable to adopt, AAR 29.4 sets out the steps that the agency must take.
 As with the original approval process, the report that the agency presents to Panel in these circumstances must be shared with the prospective adopter so that they may make comments.
 The rest of the process, including the rights of the prospective adopter in the event of an unfavourable outcome, is the same as for the original approval process.